upbound/docs/content/core-concepts/python/overview.md

 {{< tab "XRD" >}}

-The following is the composite resource definition (XRD) for this example.
-This definition was used to generate the `v1alpha1.XStorageBucket` type used in the embedded function.
+The following is the composite resource definition (XRD) for this example, which generated the `v1alpha1.XStorageBucket` type used in the embedded function.

 ```yaml